gisma-courses/LV-19-050-007/morea/gis-reproducible-research/assessment-gis-reproducible-research.md

-{% include task.html content="<br> - Follow The instructions for setting up the blogdoen website and start with your writings " %}
+{% include task.html content="<br> - Follow The instructions for setting up the blogdown website and start with your writings " %}